Willie Best: Television

 Willie Best was rescued from professional oblivion by veteran producer Hal Roach, who regarded Best as one of the greatest talents he had ever met.
-Roach didn't care about Best's personal life as long as Best remained professional in acting roles.
+Roach was unconcerned with Best's personal life as long as Best remained professional in acting roles.
 Best worked almost exclusively for Roach in 1950s television.
 He played Willie, the house servant/handyman and close friend of the title character of the Stu Erwin sitcom The Trouble with Father, for its entire run from 1950 to 1955.

 He became familiar to early-TV audiences as Charlie, the elevator operator on CBS's My Little Margie, from 1953 to 1955.
-He also played Billy Slocum in the syndicated drama Waterfront (1954).
+He played Billy Slocum in the syndicated drama Waterfront (1954).
 Perhaps his most surprising television work was in a Christmas-themed episode of Racket Squad, in which he played a straight character role without comedy or dialect.

 Death

-Best died on February 27, 1962, at the Motion Picture Country Home in Woodland Hills, California, of cancer at age 45.
-He was buried (by the Motion Picture Fund) on March 5, 1962, at Valhalla Memorial Park Cemetery.
+Best died on February 27, 1962, at the Motion Picture Country Home in Woodland Hills, California, of cancer at age 48.
+He was buried by the Motion Picture Fund on March 5, 1962, at Valhalla Memorial Park Cemetery.

 Legacy

 Best's "Sleep n' Eat" moniker surfaced again in the 2000 motion picture satire Bamboozled, directed by Spike Lee.
-In the film a "twenty-first-century minstrel show" is televised starring two African American performers, one of whom (portrayed by Tommy Davidson) plays a character named "Sleep n' Eat".
+In the film a "twenty-first-century minstrel show" is televised starring two African American performers, one of whom, portrayed by Tommy Davidson, plays a character named "Sleep n' Eat".
 In a nod to Mantan Moreland, his on-stage counterpart is named "Mantan".